Kelly Jones (tennis)

 Kelly Jones (born March 31, 1964) is an American former doubles world No. 1 tennis player.
 Jones reached the finals in doubles at the Australian and US Opens in 1992.
-He is currently the Head Men's Tennis Coach at Furman University in Greenville, South Carolina.
+He was the Head Men's Tennis Coach at Furman University in Greenville, South Carolina from 2011–2019.
+He was replaced by former assistant J.J.
+Whitlinger.

 Biography

 Jones played varsity tennis at Pepperdine University from 1982 to 1985, where he won the NCAA Division 1 doubles title in 1984 and 1985.
 He was a member of the 1984 Los Angeles Olympic Games U.S. tennis team.

 Jones joined the professional tour in 1986.
 He won his first top-level doubles title in 1987 at Auckland.

 In 1988, Jones finished runner-up in the mixed doubles at Wimbledon, partnering Gretchen Magers.

 Jones was runner-up in the men's doubles at both the Australian Open and the US Open in 1992, partnering Rick Leach.
 In October that year, he reached the World No. 1 doubles ranking for 1 week.

 After 12 years on the professional tour, Jones retired in 1998.
 During his career, he won eight top-level doubles titles.
 Jones also won a tour singles event in Singapore, where he captured the title both in 1989 and 1990.
 His best singles performance at a Grand Slam event was at the 1993 Australian Open, where he reached the fourth round.
 His career-high singles ranking was World No. 86 (in 1990).
 Jones' career prize-money earnings totaled US$1,165,009.

-Since retiring from the tour, Jones has coached high-profile players including Mardy Fish, Xavier Malisse and James Blake.
+Since retiring from the tour, Jones has coached several high-profile players including Mardy Fish, Xavier Malisse and James Blake.

+Personal life

 Jones is married to Tami Whitlinger, a former professional tennis player.
+They have a daughter, Kenna also a professional tennis player.